 What would AHA do without its amazing volunteers?!
 Our organization offers an array of volunteer opportunities and a very flexible schedule, based on your availability.
 You’ll have the chance to work with some great folks.
 Come on board!

 AHA is an independent 501(c)(3) nonprofit organization founded locally by Alexandria citizens.
 We operate independently with no local, state or federal funding.
 Member dues cover 45% of our operational costs and we gratefully accept tax-deductible contributions to keep our service strong and vibrant.

-AHA has LOTS of fun activities going on: walking club, cycling club, dinners out, lunches out, monthly guest speakers, happy hours, and so much more!
+AHA has LOTS of fun activities going on: movie group, dinners out, lunches out, monthly guest speakers, happy hours, and so much more!
 Check out our upcoming events right here!